gurditsingh/hydeout/_posts/test.md

  - Next Layer we create relational data warehouse by using Azure Cloud Services.
 	 -  To load the data into data warehouse we generally use ETL (Extract Transform Load) like Azure Data Factory or SSIS package .
 ETL load the structured data into the Azure sql Data Warehouse (Relational DW).
 	 -  ETL/ELT we use Azure HD insight for Hadoop and Spark or use Azure Databricks to load the structured or unstructured data into the  Azure sql Data Warehouse (Relational DW).
-	 - Sometime to cater the end user (serving layer) requirements we might create another repository let's say it's a file share or it's just a folder that contains some set to raw data we can use .
+	 - Sometime to cater the end user (serving layer) requirements we might create another repository let's say it's a file share or it's just a folder that contains some set to raw data we can use Data Lake.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTg2MzQ0Mjc0LDcxNTMwMjc1MiwxODc0Nz
+eyJoaXN0b3J5IjpbLTE5NzY5MTU3OTcsNzE1MzAyNzUyLDE4Nz
-kxMzQyLC05ODQyMTMzMTcsMTYzMDMyODg1MywtMTU5NTI5MTU2
+Q3OTEzNDIsLTk4NDIxMzMxNywxNjMwMzI4ODUzLC0xNTk1Mjkx
-LC0xMjI2MjgwODg3LC0xNDY5NTEyMDA4LC0xNjk1NTEwNjk1LD
+NTYsLTEyMjYyODA4ODcsLTE0Njk1MTIwMDgsLTE2OTU1MTA2OT
-MwMzc4MzI2MSwxNDUzODk2MDEyLC0yMDUzNzU0NjI3LC04MDQ1
+UsMzAzNzgzMjYxLDE0NTM4OTYwMTIsLTIwNTM3NTQ2MjcsLTgw
-NTkxMTYsNTk4NTgwOTE2LC02MDMyMDQ5NDMsMzA5MTk0MDIzLD
+NDU1OTExNiw1OTg1ODA5MTYsLTYwMzIwNDk0MywzMDkxOTQwMj
-k2OTI2Njc0NCwxODM3NzQ0NzgwLC0xNzcyMjI1NzA0LC0xNjk0
+MsOTY5MjY2NzQ0LDE4Mzc3NDQ3ODAsLTE3NzIyMjU3MDQsLTE2
-MDgyNTZdfQ==
+OTQwODI1Nl19
 -->